 Four-time Grammy winning singer-songwriter Rosanne Cash, daughter of Johnny Cash, will perform at the Goshen College Music Center on Jan.
 29 as part of the 2015-16 Performing Arts Series.

 Programmers, artists, musicians and writers are invited to participate in the 2015 Global Game Jam (GGJ) at Goshen College, the world’s largest game creation event, Jan.
 29-31.
 A record 500 locations in 84 countries will participate in this year’s event.

-Goshen College Community School of the Arts faculty members Brook Bennett, cello, and Luke Norell, piano, will present a recital in the Goshen College Music Center’s Rieth Recital Hall on Thursday, May 29 at 7:30 p.m.
+Goshen College adjunct instructor of percussion Ben Runkel will present a percussion recital on Friday, Jan.
+22 in the Goshen College Music Center’s Rieth Recital Hall.
+The recital will begin at 7:30 p.m.

 In conjunction with World Series-winning catcher Erik Kratz, the Goshen College baseball program will host a baseball clinic on Monday, Jan.
 18.